 - AVOID: Ninja

-There are only 3 air fryer options we found that don’t have non-stick coatings or plastic food contact surfaces.
+We found air fryer options that don’t have non-stick coatings or plastic food contact surfaces.

 - Big Boss (glass bowl)